End Qualifications and Competences of the PhD researchers

 Please upload your dossier as pdf via the online form.

-Candidates should be holder of a master’s diploma (artistic or academic) and deliver a copy of this upon registration (or should be considered equivalent through practice-based experience by the co-ordinators and the artistic board).
+Candidates should be holder of a master’s diploma (artistic or theoretical) and deliver a copy of this upon registration (or should be considered equivalent through practice-based experience by the study coordinator.

 The PhD program is organized on a tailor-made basis with each individual researcher.
 The program is organized within the a.pass research center, that facilitates the research of the research coordinator, the associate researchers, and the independent researchers (see below), but also communicates closely with the post-master program.
 Concretely this means that a PhD researcher applies to develop (part of) her trajectory within the a.pass environment.
 This can happen in the pre-PhD phase, or at any time during the PhD trajectory.
 Since a.pass can only support PhD trajectories, but not grant or evaluate the PhD certificate, the researcher has to find, or be already associated with a university and a university supervisor.
 When starting a PhD project in a.pass, the researcher and the research coordinator together make up a work contract that stipulates the temporal structure (how long will the researcher be working in a.pass? how many times does she plan to come back?), the foreseen research steps that will be developed within the a.pass environment and the public outcome of the research within that period of time.
 Read more..